Measurement-free quantum error correction optimized for biased noise: Detailed analysis of the logical noise model

 \subsection{Extended rectangles}

 To determine the error probabilities of the extended rectangle, we use the coefficients determined above and combine their square-roots to estimate the error-rates of the extended rectangles.
 Here, the idea is that the number of possibilities to place 2 errors in a circuit is roughly given by the number of possibilities to place 1 error multiplied with itself.
+We first estimate analytical values for the curves shown in \cref{fig:logicalnoise} and afterwards discuss logical X- and Y-type errors that occur for the logical CZ-, T-, H, and S-gate surrounded by QEC-cycles, but do not originate from the bare gates.

 For the extended encoding we then obtain

 For the extended CZ-gate we obtain

 where we also take into account that X-errors on data qubits lead to Z-errors on the data qubits of the other logical qubit after the CZ-gate.